Urine concentration test

 Why the Test is Performed

 .
-The test can help tell it apart from .
+The test can help tell that disease from .

-This test may also be done if you have signs of SIADH (syndrome of inappropriate ADH).
+This test may also be done if you have signs of syndrome of inappropriate ADH (SIADH).

 In general, normal values for specific gravity are as follows: